 From Bel Air it was a short cab ride to Santa Monica and Shutters on the Beach.
 This was our second stay at this hotel and it lived up to our memories.
 A cool but buzzy hotel, and undoubtedly THE place to stay on Santa Monica beach.
 We met our lovely friends here and spent much of the next 2 days in their company.
 Cycling down to cosmopolitan Venice Beach to watch the Musclemen and Basketballers, a spot of shopping and cinema for the ladies and a huge lobster supper for the lads.

 We then picked up another hire car down South to Laguna .
 On our last trip to this area we stayed at Pelican Hill – an amazing property in the hills a little way back from the sea, great for golfers.
 This time it was Montage, which I would describe as a luxury family resort, in a wonderful position on the cliffs right above a most beautiful sandy beach.
-This was our longest stay – 5 days of “R n R” in wonderful 28 degree sun, really blissful after a lot of traveling and activities.
+This was our longest stay – 5 days of “R n R” in wonderful 28 degree sun, really blissful after a lot of travelling and activities.
 The hotel had private sunbeds on the beach fully attended and we spent many a happy hour basking upon them.

 Laguna Beach at sunset